WPHM: Liggett and the creation of Radio First

 In early 2000, Robert Liggett, owner of Big Boy Restaurants and former owner of several Central Michigan radio stations entered into an agreement to purchase Hanson Communications of Port Huron.
 Liggett also approached WPHM's crosstown competitor Wismer Broadcasting, whose owner and founder died in 1999.
 By the end of 2000, Liggett received all necessary FCC approvals to buy both Hanson Communications and Wismer Broadcasting.
 All five stations, including WPHM, became a part of Liggett Communications.
-For about a year WPHM continued to use the old Hanson studio at 2379 Military Street, which is now is home to a Coldwell Banker office and Hanson's Pro Music.
+For about a year WPHM continued to use the old Hanson studio at 2379 Military Street, which is now home to a Coldwell Banker office and Hanson's Pro Music.
 Wismer's facilities at 808 Huron Avenue were expanded and now house the studios and offices for all five stations.
 1380 WPHM, 96.9 WBTI, 107.1 WSAQ, 1590 WHLX, and 1450 WHLS are collectively known as Radio First.

 WPHM goes all talk

 Not long before WPHM changed hands, it gradually moved from its longtime format of adult contemporary and talk to all news and talk.
 WPHM was one of the first radio stations to pick up syndicated personality Sean Hannity in early 2002.
 Hannity started his national broadcast on ABC Radio Networks on September 10, 2001, one day before the September 11 attacks.

 Morning personality John Hill retired from the station in August 2002 upon completing 35 years of service.
 Hill later died in 2012.
 Taking his place would be Paul Miller who started his radio career in Port Huron at WPHM before leaving for other markets.
 Paul Miller was hired as morning show host in late 2002 and continues to serve the station morning show host weekdays 6 to 10am.

-Other conservative personalities heard on WPHM during the first decade of the 21st century included Mike Gallagher, Glenn Beck, Dave Ramsey, Bruce Williams, Steve Malzberg and Dennis Miller.
+Other conservative personalities filled much of the station's schedule during first decade of the 21st century.
 For a short period WPHM also carried ESPN Radio nights and weekends.
-Longtime apolitical fixtures of WPHM's programming were psychologist Dr. Joy Browne and overnight personality Joey Reynolds.
-Both were distributed by the WOR Radio Network until it folded in 2012, causing WPHM to replace Dr. Joy Browne with Dennis Miller in the afternoons and Joey Reynolds with Coast to Coast AM overnights.
+Longtime apolitical fixtures of WPHM's programming were psychologist Dr. Joy Browne, personal finance consultant Dave Ramsey, and overnight personality Joey Reynolds.
+Browne and Reynolds were distributed WOR Radio Network until it folded in 2012, causing WPHM to replace Dr. Joy Browne with Dennis Miller in the afternoons and Joey Reynolds with Coast to Coast AM overnights.

 Flip to sports-talk

-Starting in January 2015, WPHM started airing NBC Sports Radio on the weekends, becoming an affiliate of Westwood One's newest sports talk brand.
-As a part of the format change, the Noon and 6pm "Information Hours", a longtime fixture on WPHM featuring local news and talk segments, were removed from the station's lineup.
-Other personalities such as Glenn Beck, Sean Hannity, and Dave Ramsey were shuffled around however ultimately dropped in favor of NBC Sports.